hithin19/TodoApp/README.md

-# React Todo List App
+# React To-do List App

 A feature-rich todo list application built with React that persists data in local storage.